CIML-bioinformatic/JPGlab_LysoDC/README.md

     docker run -v $WORKING_DIR:$WORKING_DIR -e WORKING_DIR=$WORKING_DIR jpglab_lysodc_rnavelocity $WORKING_DIR/src/step5/execute_velocito.sh

-**Important note:** This step is computationally intensive : the process will, at some steps, use all the available CPU and memory usage may exceed 30GB RAM.
+Important note: This step is computationally intensive : the process will, at some steps, use all the available CPU and memory usage may exceed 30GB RAM.

-#### 2. Launch Velocyto result analysis
+** 2. Launch Velocyto result analysis**

-Once the loom file has been produced by the previous command, launch the following command to produce the analysis report on RNA velocity:
+Once the loom file has been produced by the previous command, ensure that the other input files are correctly copied into the $WORKING_DIR/data/step5/input folder (see above) and launch the following command:

     docker run -v $WORKING_DIR:$WORKING_DIR -e WORKING_DIR=$WORKING_DIR jpglab_lysodc_rnavelocity R -e 'WORKING_DIR=Sys.getenv( "WORKING_DIR");rmarkdown::render( input=file.path( WORKING_DIR, "src/step5/JPGlab_LysoDC_QuinaryAnalysis.Rmd"), output_dir = file.path( WORKING_DIR, "data/step5/output"), output_file = "JPGlab_LysoDC_QuinaryAnalysis.html", quiet=FALSE)'

+#### Results:
-**__Output:__** One the analysis done, here is the tree the $WORKING_DIT/data/step5 folder you may obtain:
+Once the analysis done, here is the tree the $WORKING_DIR/data/step5 folder you may obtain (with the newly created "output" folder):

     step5
     ├── input
-    |   ├── excluded_cells_contamination.txt
+    │   ├── excluded_cells_contamination.txt
-    |   ├── excluded_cells_HighMitoGenePerc.txt
+    │   ├── excluded_cells_HighMitoGenePerc.txt
-    |   ├── excluded_cells_LowGeneNb.txt
+    │   ├── excluded_cells_LowGeneNb.txt
-    |   ├── excluded_cells_LowUMINb.txt
+    │   ├── excluded_cells_LowUMINb.txt
-    |   └── excluded_cells_proliferation.txt
+    │   └── excluded_cells_proliferation.txt
     └── output
         ├── 10635173.loom                        # The loom file produced by the velocyto tool ├── cell_cluster_mapping.tsv             # The association of cells to clusters └── JPGlab_LysoDC_QuinaryAnalysis.html   # The analysis report

-#### Important note

-The clustering in this step is performed thanks to the package Pagoda2, using the _makeKnnGraph_ function (on PCA space) and the _getKnnClusters_ using the 'multilevel community' method.
-This method is based on a Louvain clustering with maximization of the cluster modularity.
-This method is not fully reproducible because it is sensitive to the initial coonditions (for instance, the order of the list of nodes that may be different on different computer/CPU/memory management).
-We observed that run on different machine, the clustering result may vary.
-To allow reproducibility of our results, we provide the cluster/cell assignation table in an output file (see above).
-Since we use this cluster to identify new series of cells that we remove from analysis in the next step (see methods in the article), to reproduce the exact same result as the one presented in our article, you have to use this cluster file as input in the next step.

 ### Run step 6

+#### Goal
-**Goal:** This step aims to produce a more focus analysis of the RNA velocity.
+This step aims to produce a more focus analysis of the RNA velocity.
 Cells analyzed in the previous step as contamination or not suitale for analysis thanks to the marker genes of the cluster they are part of are eliminated, providing a clearer view of the serached processes.

-**__Input:__**
+#### Input
+This step use input from previous analysis.
+Here is a tree presentation of the content of the folder $WORKING_DIR/data/step6 as it should be before the execution of the analysis.

     step6
-    ├── input
+    └── input
         ├── 10635173.loom                         # this file must be a copy from $WORKING_DIR/data/step5/output/10635173.loom
-        ├── cell_cluster_mapping.tsv              # this file must be a copy from $WORKING_DIR/data/step5/output/10635173.loom
+        ├── cell_cluster_mapping.tsv              # this file must be a copy from $WORKING_DIR/data/step5/output/cell_cluster_mapping.tsv
         ├── excluded_cells_contamination.txt      # this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_contamination.txt
         ├── excluded_cells_HighMitoGenePerc.txt   # this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_HighMitoGenePerc.txt
         ├── excluded_cells_LowGeneNb.txt          # this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_LowGeneNb.txt
         ├── excluded_cells_LowUMINb.txt           # this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_LowUMINb.txt
         └── excluded_cells_proliferation.txt      # this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_proliferation.txt

+#### Output
+This step output a new cluster mapping file, done once cells have been filtered and using the Pagoda2 package and the _makeKnnGraph_ function (on PCA space) and the _getKnnClusters_ using the 'walktrap' method.
+It also ouput binary file (RDS format) containing the R objects produced by the velocyto analysis (spliced and unspliced matrix counts and relative velocity estimations) and the pagoda2 analysis.

+We chose to export the complete R objects of this analysis in order to keep fixed some information that may vary from run to run (for instance t-SNE embedding).
+Those objects will be resued in the next steps as input files.

+#### Execution
+To execute the analysis, ensure input files are correctly copied into the $WORKING_DIR/data/step5/input folder (see above) and launch the following command:

     docker run -v $WORKING_DIR:$WORKING_DIR -e WORKING_DIR=$WORKING_DIR jpglab_lysodc_rnavelocity R -e 'WORKING_DIR=Sys.getenv( "WORKING_DIR");rmarkdown::render( input=file.path( WORKING_DIR, "src/step6/JPGlab_LysoDC_SenaryAnalysis.Rmd"), output_dir = file.path( WORKING_DIR, "data/step6/output"), output_file = "JPGlab_LysoDC_SenaryAnalysis.html", quiet=FALSE)'

+Important note: This step is computationally intensive : the process will, at some steps, use all the available CPU and memory usage may exceed 30GB RAM.

+#### Results
+Once the analysis done, here is the tree the WORKING_DIR/data/step6 folder you may obtain (with the newly created "output" folder):

+    step6
+    ├── input
+    │   ├── 10635173.loom
+    │   ├── cell_cluster_mapping.tsv
+    │   ├── excluded_cells_contamination.txt
+    │   ├── excluded_cells_HighMitoGenePerc.txt
+    │   ├── excluded_cells_LowGeneNb.txt
+    │   ├── excluded_cells_LowUMINb.txt
+    │   └── excluded_cells_proliferation.txt
+    └── output
+        ├── cell_cluster_mapping.tsv            # New cells clusters mapping (once the cells were filtered from undesired cells identified in step 5)
+        ├── filtered_emat.rds                   # The Velocyto matrix of spliced RNA counts ├── filtered_nmat.rds                   # The Velocyto matrix of unspliced RNA counts ├── JPGlab_LysoDC_SenaryAnalysis.html   # The HTML report of the step 6 analysis
+        ├── r_filtered.rds                      # The pagoda2 object with the counts, clusters and t-SNE informations
+        └── rvel.cd.rds                         # the Velocyto object with the computed relative velocity estimation of cells

 ### Run step 7